 Always ask a travel health clinic or your doctor several weeks before your trip for personalized vaccination recommendations.

 Routine vaccinations should be up to date (MMR, DTP, Polio).
-Hep A and B are recommended for most travelers.
+Hep A and B are recommended for the majority of visitors.

-Typhoid and Rabies vaccinations are advised for those visiting rural areas or engaging in high-risk activities.
+Typhoid and Rabies vaccinations it's a good idea to for those visiting rural areas or engaging in high-risk activities.

 Sunburn is a risk at high altitudes; use High-SPF sunscreen and wear a Wide-brimmed hat.